jordiclive/jordiclive.github.io/about.md

 Things I enjoy are mountaineering, tennis, trail-running and ski-touring.

 With regards to the platform, it is free!
 Whilst being free from advertising.
+You can get started quickly [here](https://github.com/barryclark/jekyll-now)

 - - -